alncat/opusTomo/README.md

 pip install -e .
 ```

-OPUS-DSD can be kept up to date by
+OPUS-TOMO can be kept up to date by
 ```
 git pull
 ```